unexpectedjs/unexpected-knockout/ReadMe.md

 ### to equal

-Passes if the subject and the argument are observables with equal values.
+Passes if the subject and the argument are observables or computed with equal values.

 ```js
 expect(ko.observable(42), 'to equal', ko.observable(42));